How the past improves the present

 ~ T S Eliot

-Second, nostalgia does not access history in its reality, it is instead a preservation of an ideal.
-The eighties may not have really looked as they do in Stranger Things, and our childhoods may have been messier, more complicated, less colourful than we tell ourselves they were, but it does not matter – we are not looking closely at the past with nostalgia, we are wrapping ourselves in it as a comforter.
+Second, nostalgia does not access history in its reality; it is instead a preservation of an ideal.
+The eighties may not have really looked as they do in Stranger Things, and our childhoods may have been messier, more complicated, less colourful than we tell ourselves they were, but it does not matter – with nostalgia, we are not looking closely at the past, we are wrapping ourselves in it as a comforter.
 To truly widen our bandwidth and grow within the broad purview of history, the past must be examined, grappled with, argued against, even occasionally refuted, but never negated or accepted uncritically.

 The Waste Land opens with the most memorable lines in twentieth-century poetry: